-- These projects are created by the exhibitor before the fair begins. - Judging is based on skill and artistry of arrangements. - These projects are flowers in a creative arrangement NOT a craft project with flowers. - Quality of blooms and foliage will be considered if fresh flowers are used. - Examples of project types include: wreath, centerpiece, corsage/boutonniere. - · Dried, fresh or silk flowers and foliage may be used.
+- These projects are created prior to the fair. - · Judging is based on skill and artistry of arrangements. - These projects are flowers in a creative arrangement NOT a craft project with flowers. - · Quality of blooms and foliage will be considered if fresh flowers are used. - Examples of project types include: wreath, centerpiece, corsage/boutonniere. - · Dried, fresh or silk flowers and foliage may be used. - For guidance use Preparing Floral Arrangements for Exhibit, Bulletin ISU 4H 5552.
+A link to download this is found at gcffy.org.